Napa cabbage: Description

+Napa cabbage belongs to the family Brassicaceae, commonly called the mustard or cabbage family.
+It is closely related to other species in its genus Brassica, like broccoli, cauliflower, cabbage, and kale, as well as other cruciferous vegetables like arugula and wasabi.
+It is a different cultivar of the same species as bok choy and turnip.

 The leaves, which are the harvested organ, lay side by side densely, are lime green coloured with white leaf veins and have a smooth surface.
 The vegetable has an oval form and weighs 1 to 3 kg.
 The leaves are organized in basal rosettes.
 The flowers are yellow and have a typical Brassicaceae cross-linked arrangement, hence the name Crucifereae, which means “cross-bearing”.
 Because the plant is harvested in an earlier stage than flowering, normally the flowers are not visible on the field.

-It develops similar to other head-forming leaf vegetables, for example cabbage lettuce.
+It develops similar to other head-forming leaf vegetables, such as cabbage and lettuce.
 The chronological stages on the BBCH-scale are germination, leaf formation, vegetative growth (head-forming), appearance of the sprout that bears the flowers, flowering, fruit development, seed ripening and senescence.

-Napa cabbage is an annual plant that reaches the generative period in the first year.
-It must be consumed in its vegetative period, so there is a challenge in cultivation not to reach the stadium of flowering.
-The stadium of flowering can be initiated by cold temperatures or the length of the day.
-Napa cabbage reproduces mainly by allogamy.
-Napa cabbage produces more leaves, bigger leaves and a higher biomass under long day conditions than under short day conditions.